 According to EPA, there are approximately 860 CSO communities in the United States.
-Pennsylvania has approximately 130 CSO communities, more than any other state.
-These municipalities in Pennsylvania have combined sewer systems (CSSs), in which sewage and stormwater are collected and conveyed together during precipitation events.
-Depending on factors such as the intensity of a precipitation event, the flow in CSSs may exceed the dry weather carrying capacity of those systems, resulting in CSO discharges from the CSS to surface waters prior to reaching a wastewater treatment facility.
-Wet weather CSO discharges are authorized under the Federal Clean Water Act (33 U.S.C.A. §§ 1251-1388), the Commonwealth's Clean Streams Law (35 P.S. §§ 691.1-691.1001), and 25 Pa.
+Pennsylvania has 123 CSO communities, more than any other state.
+These municipalities in Pennsylvania have CSSs, in which sewage and stormwater are collected and conveyed together during precipitation events.
+Depending on factors such as the intensity of a precipitation event, the flow in CSSs may exceed the dry-weather hydaulic capacity of those systems, resulting in CSO discharges from the CSS to surface waters prior to reaching a wastewater treatment facility.
+Wet-weather CSO discharges are authorized under the Federal Clean Water Act (33 U.S.C.A. §§ 1251-1388), the Commonwealth's Clean Streams Law (35 P.S. §§ 691.1-691.1001), and 25 Pa.
 Code Chapter 92a, when approved pursuant to a NPDES permit.

-In 1994, the U.S. Environmental Protection Agency (EPA) issued its Combined Sewer Overflow Control Policy, 59 FR 18688 (April 19, 1994), that required implementation of nine minimum controls that all permittees with CSO discharges must implement, along with an LTCP to achieve WQS.
+In 1994, EPA issued its Combined Sewer Overflow Control Policy, 59 FR 18688 (April 19, 1994), that required implementation of nine minimum controls that all permittees with CSO discharges must implement, along with an LTCP to achieve WQS.
 Permittees have several options for achieving and demonstrating achievement of WQS in an LTCP.
 Each permittee must develop and submit an LTCP for approval by the Department, who is delegated to administer the Federal NPDES program in this Commonwealth.

 A permittee's CSO discharges are presumed to be in non-compliance for WQS until an approved LTCP is implemented.
-Federal regulations and policy do not require that LTCPs be implemented and WQS be achieved by a specific date, other than in the shortest feasible period of time.
-Due to the scale of infrastructure modifications and financial commitments involved with implementing LTCPs, implementation schedules exceeding 20 years are common.
-The Department's regulations at 25 Pa.
-Code § 92a.51(a), however, require that any discharge not in compliance with WQS and effluent limitations or standards must achieve compliance as soon as practicable, but in no case longer than 5 years.
+Federal regulations and policy do not require that LTCPs be implemented and WQS be achieved by a specific date, other than within the shortest feasible period of time.
+Due to the scale of infrastructure modifications and financial commitments involved with implementing LTCPs, implementation schedules exceeding 5 years are common.
+Prior to this final-form rulemaking, the Department's regulations at 25 Pa.
+Code § 92a.51(a), however, required that any discharge not in compliance with WQS and effluent limitations or standards must achieve compliance as soon as practicable, but in no case longer than 5 years.

-This proposed rulemaking would amend the Department's regulations at 25 Pa.
+This final-form rulemaking amends the Department's regulations at 25 Pa.
 Code § 92a.51(a) for NPDES permit schedules of compliance to allow the Department to approve permits for CSO dischargers with compliance schedules beyond the 5-year period currently established in the regulations, but not longer than the implementation period in the discharger's approved LTCP.

-The proposed regulatory revision will allow the Department to reissue NPDES permits to these CSO communities while continuing to approve LTCPs with implementation schedules longer than 5 years.
+The regulatory revision will allow the Department to reissue NPDES permits to these CSO communities while continuing to approve LTCPs with implementation schedules longer than 5 years.
 The primary beneficiaries of permit reissuance are the citizens of CSO communities, and those residing and recreating downstream of them, as improved standards concerning CSO discharges will be addressed in the reissued permits, including increased reporting and public notification.